 Results

-According to the supplementary material for Stangarone et al. (2019) [4] given in their Table S2 and S3 there are clear differences in the Raman spectra of zircon and reidite.
-In the Raman spectra of the spherical zircon crystals in the prismatine rock from Waldheim we often see bands characteristic of reidite (see table 1).
+According to the supplementary material for Stangarone et al., (2019) [4] given in their Table S2 and S3 there are clear differences in the Raman spectra of zircon and reidite.
+In the Raman spectra of the spherical zircon crystals in the prismatine rock from Waldheim we often see bands characteristic of reidite (Table 1).

 Table 1: Calculated wavenumbers (w), symmetry and relative intensity of zircon and reidite (in rising order) beside the main Raman bands of the reidite-rich zircon in the prismatine-granulite rock from Waldheim/Saxony (Germany).